-This resource talks all things brakes, covering the strengths and weaknesses of the four different touring brake systems available.
-Down the bottom of this page is my ideal touring brake setup.
+This resource talks about all things brakes, covering the strengths and weaknesses of the four common touring brake systems available.

 By far, the best braking performance available for touring bicycles (especially in the wet)

 STI road shifter compatible (with road disc calipers)

 Really long lasting brake pads (10000km+ is common)